 Disabled people are more likely to be physically inactive and socially isolated than non-disabled people as such accessible transport modes are key for their overall health and wellbeing (Wheels for Wellbeing, 2020).

 Pregnant women are more vulnerable to the adverse effects of air pollution including an increasing risk of miscarriage as well premature births and low birth weights (Leiser et al, 2019).
 Increased journeys made by active travel modes will contribute to the improvement of air quality.

-Though Scotland specific statistics are not available, evidence from studies of English local authorities and Greater London shows that ethnic minority groups are underrepresented among people who cycle.
+Evidence from studies of English local authorities and Greater London shows that ethnic minority groups are underrepresented among people who cycle.

-Evidence from Aldred Woodcock and Goodman suggests that greater levels of cycling overall promote greater diversity among those who cycle.
+Evidence from Aldred Woodcock and Goodman suggests that greater levels of cycling overall promotes greater diversity among those who cycle.
 Key to this is safe cycling infrastructure, which encourages uptake by those in more risk sensitive groups such as women and older people.
 However, increased modal share does not automatically lead to greater diversity and evidence suggests that in order to counter these trends, cycle policy and infrastructure must be specifically targeted towards underrepresented groups.